jmatlock/SudokuSolver/README.md

 - [x] Find candidates for each individual square which would not violate rules.
 - [ ] Step through the puzzle using observational rules and attempt to solve.
 - [ ] Use backtracking to solve the puzzle.
+- [ ] Provide timing stats for solving puzzle
+- [ ] Provide options for choosing method of solving
 - [ ] Provide an interface which will let the user observe the computer solving the puzzle
 - [ ] Provide an interactive interface that will allow the user to enter their guesses to complete the puzzle.
 - [ ] Improve performance by storing and updating candidate answers.